 Cost of services revenue primarily consists of personnel-related costs associated with our professional services and training organization, including salaries, bonuses, benefits and stock-based compensation, costs of contracted third-party partners for professional services, expenses associated with software and subscription services dedicated for use by our professional services and training organization, travel-related expenses and allocated overhead.
-We expect our cost of services revenue to increase in absolute dollars as our services revenue increases.
+We expect our cost of services revenue to fluctuate from period to period depending on the timing and delivery of professional services and training.